Halfway house

 The Turman Halfway House, a Texas Department of Juvenile Justice halfway house in Austin, Texas, U.S.

 A halfway house is a type of prison or institute intended to teach (or reteach) the necessary skills for people to re-integrate into society and better support and care for themselves.
 Halfway houses are typically either state sponsored for those with criminal backgrounds, or privately run for those with substance abuse issues.

 As well as serving as a residence, halfway houses can provide social, medical, psychiatric, educational, and other similar services.
-They are termed "halfway houses" due to their being halfway between completely independent living and in-patient or carceral facilities, where residents are highly restricted in their behavior and freedoms.
+They are termed "halfway houses" due to their being halfway between completely independent living and in-patient or incarceration facilities, where residents are highly restricted in their behavior and freedoms.

 The term has been used in the United States since at least the Temperance Movement of the 1840s.